KxSystems/docs/docs/basics/glossary.md

 ## Quaternary

-A map with rank 4.
+An iterable with rank 4.

 ## Range

-The range of a function is the complete set of all its possible resulting values.
+The range of a function is the complete set of all its possible results.

+All [iterables](#iterable) are mappings from their [domains](#domain) to their ranges.

 <i class="far fa-hand-point-right"></i>
 intmath.com: [Domain and range](http://www.intmath.com/functions-and-graphs/2a-domain-and-range.php)